google/copybara/docs/reference.md

 Name | Description
 ---- | -----------
-account_id | The numeric ID of the account. email | The email address the user prefers to be contacted through.
-Only set if detailed account information is requested.
-See option DETAILED_ACCOUNTS for change queries and options DETAILS and ALL_EMAILS for account queries. name | The full name of the user.
-Only set if detailed account information is requested.
-See option DETAILED_ACCOUNTS for change queries and option DETAILS for account queries. secondary_emails | A list of the secondary email addresses of the user.
-Only set for account queries when the ALL_EMAILS option or the suggest parameter is set.
-Secondary emails are only included if the calling user has the Modify Account, and hence is allowed to see secondary emails of other users. username | The username of the user.
-Only set if detailed account information is requested.
-See option DETAILED_ACCOUNTS for change queries and option DETAILS for account queries.
+account_id | The numeric ID of the account. email | The email address the user prefers to be contacted through.<br>Only set if detailed account information is requested.<br>See option DETAILED_ACCOUNTS for change queries<br>and options DETAILS and ALL_EMAILS for account queries. name | The full name of the user.<br>Only set if detailed account information is requested.<br>See option DETAILED_ACCOUNTS for change queries<br>and option DETAILS for account queries. secondary_emails | A list of the secondary email addresses of the user.<br>Only set for account queries when the ALL_EMAILS option or the suggest parameter is set.<br>Secondary emails are only included if the calling user has the Modify Account, and hence is allowed to see secondary emails of other users. username | The username of the user.<br>Only set if detailed account information is requested.<br>See option DETAILED_ACCOUNTS for change queries<br>and option DETAILS for account queries.